Minor Programs

 Rehabilitation & Human Services

-The minor in Rehabilitation and Human Services supplements the educational needs of students across disciplines who wish to gain advanced knowledge and skills related to health, disability, and interpersonal interactions.
+A minor in Rehabilitation and Human Services (RHS) is an excellent supplement to many majors if you are interested in gaining advanced knowledge and skills related to health, disability, and interpersonal interactions.

 For more information, contact: